-The first wave of serious online bullion dealers established the standard for customer experience.
-But their formula became generic and their brands generally lacked personality.
-The aim for this brand concept was simple: create a visual identity for an online bullion dealer that stands out from generic online vendors, injecting fresh personality into the sector.
+The first wave of serious online bullion dealers established the standard for bullion ecommerce.
+But their formula became generic and the sector generally lacked personality.
+The aim for this brand concept was simple: create a visual identity for an online bullion dealer that stands out, injecting fresh personality into the sector.

 The brand logo is composed of two fonts: ‘Intro’ and, ironically titled ‘Silverfake’.
 Epic is the strong, familiar word – it suits a bold font that is visible and meaningful in isolation.
 The other font adds an element of the Wild West – evoking the Gold Rush era and the rugged individualism of cowboys and mining exploration.
 This theme runs across the brand’s look, feel and even sound…

 Unlike others in the sector, the brand makes use of guerilla marketing, and internet memes that were popular at the time.
-We sought inspiration from popular forums and sites that were bullion-centric, and sites that discussed the shared themes of bullion investors: money printing, irresponsible economic policies, conservatism, self-preservation, self-sufficiency, privacy, security.
+We sought inspiration from popular forums and sites that were bullion-centric, with discussions of money printing, irresponsible economic policies, conservatism, self-preservation, self-sufficiency, privacy, security.
 The entire brand and marketing strategy was aimed at the first-time investor, looking to make a purchase of £1000-£3000.